mintapi/mintapi/README.md

 goes to SMS unless you specify `--mfa-method=email`.
 This will also persist a browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.

 If you wish to simplify the number of arguments passed in the command line, you can use a configuration file by specifying `--config-file`.
-For arguments such as `--extended-transactions`, you can add a line in your config file that says `extended-transactions`.
+For arguments such as `--transactions`, you can add a line in your config file that says `transactions`.
 For other arguments that have input, such as `--start-date`, you would add a line such as `start-date=10/01/21`.
 There are two exceptions to what you can add to the config file: email and password.
 Since these arguments do not include `--`, you cannot add them to the config file.

 ### Linux Distributions (including Raspberry Pi OS)